ZheZhangEcon/zhezhang-econ.github.io/papers.md

 ## Working in Progress

-- Long-term Exposure to Fine Particulate Matters and Multiple Chronic Conditions, (with Runhao Zhao and Chong Liu)
+- Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu)
-- Medical risk sharing and grassroot entrepreneurship, (with Zhenggang Wang and Zenan Wu)
+- We’ve got you covered!
+The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu)
-- Project on insurance and chronic disease (with Julie Shi and Wanyu Yang)
+- Pay more for less: Effect of targeted lower cost sharing on healthcare utilization and expenditure (with Julie Shi and Wanyu Yang)
+- Project on physician as patient